andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - routes port 8080 of our localhost to 8080 of container
 - container port is on the right of the colon

+`docker-compose up --build`

+- runs docker-compose.yml from the current working directory
+- `--build` will rebuild the images first